A simple iterative algorithm for maxcut: Introduction

 The rest is organized as follows.
 Section \ref{sec:equiv-conti} establishes an equivalent continuous formulation of the maxcut problem \eqref{eq:cut} and a Dinkelbach-type iterative algorithm with global convergence.
 However, the solvability of the related inner subproblem can not be assured due to both the NP-hardness and the lack of convexity.
 To this end, in Section \ref{sec:iter-scheme}, we propose our simple iterative algorithm with an analytical solution to the inner problem.
 Both cost analysis and quality check are performed through numerical experiments on G-set in Section \ref{sec:Numer-exper}.
 Besides, in order to further improve the quality, a preliminary attempt to break out of local optima is also implemented there.
 We are concluded with a few remarks in Section \ref{sec:conclusion}.

-{\bf Acknowledgements.} This research was supported by the National Natural Science Foundation of China (Nos.~11822102, 11421101).
+{\bf Acknowledgements.} This work was supported by the National Key R~\&~D Program of China (Nos.~2020AAA0105200, 2022YFA1005102), the National Natural Science Foundation of China (Nos.~12288101, 11822102) and China Postdoctoral Science Foundation (No.~BX201700009).
 SS is partially supported by Beijing Academy of Artificial Intelligence (BAAI).
-DZ is partially supported by the Project funded by China Postdoctoral Science Foundation (No. BX201700009).
-The authors would like to thank Professor Kung-Ching Chang for his long-term guidance, encouragement and support in mathematics, and useful comments on an earlier version of this paper.
+The authors would like to thank Professor Kung-Ching Chang for his long-term guidance, encouragement and support in mathematics, and useful comments on an earlier version of this paper. {The authors also thank Chuan Yang for her kind help in the comparison with CirCut as well as the anonymous referees for their valuable suggestions.}